OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 If you are going to run SQL Server Standard or Enterprise, configure either a [failover cluster instance](https://docs.microsoft.com/en-us/sql/sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server?view=sql-server-ver15) or an [availability group](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/prereqs-restrictions-recommendations-always-on-availability?view=sql-server-ver15) to ensure database resiliency.

 :::hint
 Keep an eye on your database resources as you increase the number of concurrent tasks and users.
-Routine SQL Server maintenance should be performed periodically to maintain performance, including rebuilding indexes, regenerating stats, and regular backups.
+You should perform routine SQL Server maintenance periodically to maintain performance, including rebuilding indexes, regenerating stats, and regular backups.
 :::

 To ensure high performance, the SQL Server and the servers hosting Octopus Deploy must be in the same data center or region to keep latency to a minimum.